dinoboy197/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Image data preprocessing

-As a first step, I convert all images to grayscale to reduce the dimensionality of the problem that the classifier needs to learn.
+As a first step, all images are converted to grayscale to reduce the dimensionality of the problem that the classifier needs to learn.
 Given the small number of training examples (< 100k), the extra dimensionality in representing colors might overwhelm the optimizer and it would not fit a robust model.
 Grayscale was also used in [my previous lane finding project](https://github.com/dinoboy197/CarND-LaneLines-P1), and given the success of finding detail in a low-resolution grayscale image similar success here is expected.

 Here is an example of a traffic sign image before and after grayscaling.